Holiday Happenings in New York City

 Tree lighting + ice skating — Rockefeller Center

 With more than 50,000 multicolored LED lights, the annual lighting of the Rockefeller Center Christmas Tree Lighting is a sight to behold.
 This tradition began more than eight decades ago.
-The initial lighting event is mid-November but the tree and entire square are festively decorated and on display through the end of the year.
+While the initial lighting event is in late November, the tree and entire square are festively decorated and on display through the end of the year.
 Afterward, the tree is donated to Habitat for Humanity and used to build homes.

 Take a spin around the ice skating rink at Rockefeller Center.
 This NYC tradition is a quintessential wintertime activity that’s set beneath the glow of the well-lit Christmas tree.